 Pattern, shape and form are key when learning how to make a mould.
 Students will discover the art of casting as they construct their very own plaster relief sculpture.
 Proportion and balance are considered.

-Students will discover and practice the techniques of 1 point perspective using the materials of your choice!
-Students will gain a greater understanding of how to properly map out houses, buildings, windows and doors.
+Students will discover and practice the techniques of 1 point perspective and will gain a greater understanding of how to properly map out houses, buildings, windows and doors.

 Mould your own sculpture!
 Students will sculpt foil into an array of figures that can be mounted on a base and painted.
 Proportion and three-dimensional designs are explored.

 Facial expressions, body movements, and action lines create excitement!
 Students will learn the techniques in creating a strong layout and stimulating cartoon characters with an anime option.

 Students will learn to paint a lush blooming landscape using watercolour techniqures.
 Brushstroke techniques and the watercolour medium will be explored.

 Students will create a wire armature, inside support and work plaster over it to create a unique and expressive artwork.
 The essentials of sculpture will be taught, surface feeling, light and shadows and dynamics of line.

 Students will use proper measurements and drawing tools to create a realistic image of a building or street corner.
 Foreground, middle ground and background will be used to create a sense of distance in their completed drawing.